Nalanda College, Colombo: Battle of the Maroons

-The encounter was first played in 1924, and the match is played as a three-day encounter starting from this year 2025 (the 95th in the series - the match was not played in 1943, 1944, and 1945 due to World War II and in 1948) at the Singhalese Sports Club grounds.
-Nalanda are the current holders of the trophy, having won it in 2022 under the leadership of Dineth Samaraweera.
-The first Battle of the Maroons was played in 1925, and Nalandians were led by B.S.
-Perera while N M Perera led Anandians.
+The encounter was first played in 1924, and is since played as a three-day encounter, starting from 2025 (the 95th in the series - the match was not played in 1943, 1944,1945, and 1948 due to World War II, with matches being held at the Singhalese Sports Club grounds).
+Nalanda is the current holder of the trophy, having won it in 2022 under the leadership of Dineth Samaraweera.
+The first Battle of the Maroons was played in 1925, and B.S.
+Perera led Nalandians while N M Perera led Anandians.
 Nalanda won the inaugural contest.
-Sri Lanka's first Test cricket captain, Bandula Warnapura, an alumni of the college, while Arjuna Ranatunga, who captained the Sri Lankans in the World Cup victory in 1996, was also an alumni.
-This year's 95th encounter ended in a draw.
-The Battle of the Maroons 48th one day encounter that was played this year, was abandoned due to rain.
+Sri Lanka's first Test cricket captain, Bandula Warnapura, an alumnus of the college, while Arjuna Ranatunga, who captained the Sri Lankans in the World Cup victory in 1996, was also an alumnus.
+In 2025, the 95th encounter ended in a draw.
+The Battle of the Maroons 48th one-day encounter was played in 2025, and was abandoned due to rain.
 In 1951, Stanley Jayasinghe became the first Nalandian to represent the All Ceylon Cricket Team while still being a schoolboy playing against Pakistan in Pakistan.

 The match is contested for the Dr. N. M. Perera Memorial Trophy.
-The one day 50 overs match is played for the P de S Kularatne trophy.
+The one-day 50-over match is played for the P de S Kularatne trophy.